7 Surprising Things You Didn’t Know About Ganesh

 CHECK IT OUT: Om Namah Shivaya Mantra Bangle

 3. Elephant Head

+After learning who he really was, Shiva decided to bring him back to life and told his entourage to bring the head of the first sleeping being they found with it’s head facing towards the North.
 Well, the first thing they found was an elephant, so Shiva attached the elephant head to Ganesh’s body, then proceeding to save Ganesh from his pride over his body, he increased his weight to make him the chubby deity we know and love today.

 4. The Broken Tusk